jbabcanec/Wordex/replit.md

 ## Overview

-WORDEX is a speculative trading platform where users trade shares in individual words using real supply and demand mechanics.
-The platform features a stock market-style interface where word prices increase when people buy and decrease when people sell, powered by a bonding curve pricing algorithm.
-Users compete on leaderboards and build portfolios using the virtual WordBucks (WB) currency.
+WORDEX is a peer-to-peer speculative trading platform where users trade shares in individual words using a real order book system.
+New words launch through 24-hour Dutch auction IPOs (starting at $2.00, declining to $0.10).
+After IPO completion, words trade on a continuous order book with limit and market orders matched by price-time priority.
+The platform features a professional Bloomberg/Robinhood-style interface with live order books, real-time price updates, and leaderboard rankings.

 **Tagline**: "Short the patriarchy.
 Long your vocabulary.
 Trade the zeitgeist."

-The application is built as a full-stack TypeScript application with a React frontend and Express backend, using username/password authentication and designed to work organically from a single user upward without requiring other traders to function.
+The application is built as a full-stack TypeScript application with a React frontend and Express backend, using username/password authentication.
+The platform is purely peer-to-peer (platform is NOT a counterparty), with all trades occurring between users.

 ## User Preferences